Skip to main content.

 Make sure the Server has synchronized and reload your JSP.

-10. Modify the declaration for the date variable so that it doesn't need to say "java.util" by importing the package java.util.* using the import directive (see slides).
+10. Modify the declaration for the date variable so that it doesn't need to use the fully qualified classname (specifically the "java.util" part) by importing the package java.util.* using the import directive (see slides).

 Make sure the Server has synchronized and reload your JSP.